pyodide/pyodide/docs/usage/service-worker.md

 ### Setup

-Setup your project to serve the service worker script `sw.js`, and the XMLHttpRequest polyfill script `xml-http-request.js`.
+Setup your project to serve the service worker script `sw.js`, and a `XMLHttpRequest` polyfill - one such polyfill that works in service workers is [xhr-shim](https://www.npmjs.com/package/xhr-shim).
 You should also serve `pyodide.js`, and all its associated `.asm.js`, `.data`, `.json`, and `.wasm` files as well, though this is not strictly required if `pyodide.js` is pointing to a site serving current versions of these files.
 The simplest way to serve the